xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 maintainers.
 Using a draft to discuss whether a change should exist at all is the different matter covered above.

+Note: not all reviewers watch draft pull requests.
+State explicitly that you need feedback, and consider asking for a real-time discussion.

-When taking a pull request out of draft, add the right reviewers and leave a comment saying that it is ready for review.
+When taking a pull request out of draft, add the reviewers you know it needs (GitHub usually suggests them) and leave a comment saying that it is ready for review.
 The state change on its own is easy to miss.

 ### Preparing the change {#preparing-the-change}

-#### Choose the target repository and branches {#choose-the-target-repository-and-branches}
+#### Choose the target repository and branch {#choose-the-target-repository-and-branch}

 See [Git repositories](../../gitrepo) for where the code lives, and [Tags and maintenance branches](../tags-maintenance-branches-in-our-code) for which branch to